Are FETAC and QQI the same?

-- SEC- State Examinations Commission is responsible for providing junior certificate and another major, minor and special purpose awards for level 3 to level 5 respectively.
+- SEC- State Examinations Commission is responsible for providing junior certificates and other major, minor and special purpose awards for level 3 to level 5 respectively.

-- Institutes of Technology operate from Level 6-10 and provide awards for degrees like post-graduation and doctoral etc.
+- Institutes of Technology operate from levels 6-10 and provide awards for degrees like post-graduation and doctoral etc.

-- Universities are responsible to work at level 7-10 and awarding for a bachelors degree, post-graduation and doctoral.
+- Universities are responsible to work at levels 7-10 and awarding a bachelor’s degree, post-graduation, and doctoral.

 Levels of NFQ:

-NFQ levels indicate how an award is used for training, education and employment.
+NFQ levels indicate how an award is used for training, education, and employment.
 Also, NFQ has a ten-level system.
-This is basically designed to give academic and vocational qualification the value according to the level.
+This is designed to give academic and vocational qualifications the value according to the level.

 Awards in NFQ for QQI courses: